peaclab/UniCoMTE/README.md

 subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under Contract DENA0003525.

+## CoMTE Version 2 - Software Flow

+For an overview of the software flow, see [CoMTESoftwareFlowchart.drawio.pdf](CoMTESoftwareFlowchart.drawio.pdf).

 ## License

 This project is licensed under the BSD 3-Clause License - see the LICENSE file for details